Betfred Review 2020 – Our rating and experience with Betfred sports UK

 For nearly 50 years, Betfred has been providing betting services for its customers, and according to its slogan, it aims to be “[y]our fun and friendly betting and gaming experience.”
 In 1967, the Done brothers, Peter and Fred, opened the first Betfred retail shop in Salford.
-Two years later, they bought another location and continued its expansion to 100 locations over the next 30 years.
-Fred Done also has the distinction of being the creator of the Lucky 15 Bet in 1984, which is one of Betfred’s distinctive products.
-By the turn of the century and millennium, Betfred had doubled in the number of locations, after acquiring 40 Demmy Racing Group shops and organic growth.
-In 2004, Betfred opened its web operations and added a mobile app to its bookmaking properties two years later.
-While expanding into a multichannel strategy, the number of stores and game-changing bets continued to grow.
-Betfred, besides being the original home of the Lucky 15 Bet, became the owner of the Tote in July 2011, giving it another interesting component to fold into its value proposition.
-Plus, it’s also home to the Double Delight & Hat-Trick Heaven promotion.
+It has been expanding ever since.
+Fred Done also created Lucky 15 Bet in 1984, which is one of Betfred’s distinctive products.
+In 2004, Betfred opened its web operations and added a mobile app along with a Betfred bonus two years later, all of which shows how far the Done bookmakers have come.

 In 2010 Betfred renewed its Betting Partnership Agreement with Wembley National Stadium, sponsored the Cheltenham Gold Cup from 2012 to 2015, and finally, is now the sponsor of the Betfred World Snooker Championship until 2019.
 Betfred’s corporate office is in Warrington, England, and it’s registered in Gibraltar.
 Betfred also has a licence from the UK Gambling Commission and is a member of IBAS to ensure responsible and fair outcomes for all.